 Language experience enhances discrimination of speech contrasts at a behavioral-perceptual level as well as a brain neuronal level.
 The enhanced sensitivity could be the result of changes in acoustic resolution and/or long-term memory representations of the relevant information in the auditory cortex.
 This study aims to examine the influence of acoustic resolution and long-term memory on Mandarin lexical tone processing at the cortical level.
 Findings from this investigation will shed light into brain plasticity on second language learning.

-To read more about Yu's research, view her faculty profile.
+Read more about Dr. Yu's research on her faculty profile.